sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 Each quarter, based on changes in market capitalization, companies are [added or removed from the index](https://www.investopedia.com/index-rebalancing-7972596), and weightings within the index are adjusted.

 ![S&P500_is_not_actually_top_500.png]({{site.url}}/images/S&P500_is_not_actually_top_500.png)
  Be sure to read about rules for inclusion and exclusion.
 For instance when I said S&P 500 tracks largest 500 US companies, it was not factually true but more or less true.  once included in the S&P 500, it’s harder to be removed, only if they meet rules of exclusion, stocks can be removed from S&P 500.
 So even if a new company grows to become a top 500 business, one company which is already in S&P 500 need to exit to allow space for this new company.
-And this is fine because, this rule keeps [turnover ratio](https://www.investopedia.com/ask/answers/021616/what-good-turnover-ratio-mutual-fund.asp) low, hence keeping tax low
+And this is fine because, this rule keeps [turnover ratio](https://www.investopedia.com/ask/answers/021616/what-good-turnover-ratio-mutual-fund.asp) low, hence keeping tax low.
+(PS: The image above is a few months old.
+The largest company off the index is no longer KKR, as KKR was recently added to the S&P 500.)

-However Some index rules may seem illogical..
+However some index rules may seem illogical..
 For example, the Dow Jones index includes 30 stocks weighted by stock price, which is meaningless because comparing share prices without considering share count is absurd.
 Companies can manipulate weightings through [reverse splits](https://www.investopedia.com/terms/r/reversesplit.asp).
 Here’s a [blog](https://erikrood.com/Posts/DJIA.html) for more explanation.

 Similarly, Once you understand the Nasdaq-100 inclusion policy, you’ll see it’s not exactly a tech ETF as commonly believed.
 The Nasdaq-100 tracks the largest 100 stocks on the Nasdaq exchange.
-This results in excluding quality tech businesses such as Mastercard, Visa, because they are not listed in Nadaq exchange.
+This results in excluding quality tech businesses such as Mastercard, Visa, because they are not listed in Nasdaq exchange.
 Additionally, it excludes financial and REIT stocks.
 Because the Nasdaq-100 excludes many stocks, it is generally not recommended over the S&P 500 or total market index funds.

-So always know the rules for inclusion of stock, exclusion of stock and weightage rule of an index

 The whole point of the S&P 500 is that since you won’t know which sector will flourish, you include stocks from all sectors and use market cap-based weighting.

 ![S&P_stocks_over_20years.png]({{site.url}}/images/S&P_stocks_over_20years.png)
 Over time, inclusion and exclusion automatically push out degrading companies and add new growing companies to the index.
-In the image above, If you look at top 10 stocks of 2010 and 2023, it would be clear.
+In the image above, If you look at top 10 weighted stocks of S&P 500 at  2010 and 2023, it would be clear.
 Look how Exonn mobil had the largest weightage during 2010 but its nowhere in top 10 of 2023.
 Nasdaq-100 will be less efficient in doing this than S&P 500.

+So always know the rules for inclusion of stock, exclusion of stock and weightage rule of an index

 There are all sorts of index funds, like thematic ETFs (e.g., ETFs for tech stocks, ETFs for semiconductor stocks) and 2x or 3x leveraged ETFs.
 Avoid them.
 The former doesn’t provide enough diversification, and the latter uses leverage, so if the index falls 33% in a day, a 3x leveraged ETF goes to zero, and you lose all your hard-earned money.

-Go for large indexes with diversified businesses.
+*Go for large indexes with diversified businesses.
 If you are in the US, S&P 500 or total market index funds are recommended.
-If you are in India, Nifty 50 index funds are recommended.
+If you are in India, Nifty 50 index funds are recommended.*

 There would be different index funds tracking the same S&P 500 index.
 With all else equal, go for the lowest expense ratio.
 For example, SPY and VOO both track the S&P 500, but SPY has a 0.06% expense ratio, while VOO has a 0.03% expense ratio.
 So, going with VOO makes sense.

 The expense ratio of an index fund is the annual fee that investors pay to cover the fund’s operating expenses.
-For instance, if an index fund has an expense ratio of 0.05%, you pay $5 annually for every $10,000 invested (doesnt matter if you had profit or not that year)
+For instance, if an index fund has an expense ratio of 0.05%, you pay $5 annually for every $10,000 invested (doesn't matter if you had profit or not)

 Buying index funds is called passive investing, because index fund passively tries to replicate the index.
-Active funds (where a person picks stocks for the fund rather than following fixed rules like an index) are statistically not recommended.
+Active funds (where a person picks stocks for the fund rather than following fixed rules like an index) are statistically not recommended (at least in US, not sure about statistics of other nations).
 ![active_fund_sucks.jpg ]({{site.url}}/images/active_fund_sucks.jpg )
 Due to high fees and less tax efficiency, most active funds lose to passive  index fund returns over the long term.
 As you can see in the image taken from [source](https://www.reddit.com/r/FluentInFinance/comments/19379w0/94_of_active_fund_managers_do_not_beat_the_market/).
 86% of active underperformed their benchmark indexes.
-How would know which active fund can beat index fund over long term?
+How would you know which active fund can beat index fund over long term?
 Sticking with index fund is safer!

 If your investing strategy is anything other than index funds,  in my opinion, you need to have well informed reasoning.
 The reason cannot be just wanting higher returns, as higher returns are associated with higher risk (of losing money).